 All solid relationships are built on trust and open communication.
 This requires sincere and constant ongoing communicative efforts.
 The education and sharing between a home for end-of-life care and a hospice agency is paramount to the resident’s well-being and experience.

 Quality of care and its timely deliverance for our resident will always be our first priority.
 Our role “as an extension of family” is to advocate passionately for our resident for whatever their need.
 We are fully compliant within the guidelines of medication management and able to respond quickly to changing comfort needs.

 We will welcome all people regardless of economic status, ethnicity, race, or religion who would like to be cared for in our home.
 However, each admission is determined by the person with “the most need and the least options”, as well as the level of care required, safety concerns, and bed availability.
-Each person must meet the criteria for hospice services AND be under the care of a hospice provider, and have a prognosis of around three months or less.
+Each person must meet the criteria for hospice services, be under the care of a hospice provider, and have a prognosis of around three months or less.